Stephen Colbert, Trevor Noah bid adieu to Trump: ‘America just got a brand-new dad’

 Inevitably, many comics seem to mine Wednesday’s events for humor by comparing Trump to his far less farcical successor.

-Colbert, who noted Biden declaring that his “whole soul is in it,” joked: “It was so nice to have a president with a soul again ...
+Colbert, who noted Biden declaring that his “whole soul is in it,” joked: “It was so nice to have a president with a soul again. ...
 The previous one sold his to the devil and didn’t even get Georgia out of the deal.”

 As many television critics have argued, Trump did not prove to be the boon for liberal comics that some expected.
 TV writers have admitted that the former president irreparably altered the genre of late-night comedy, with antics so absurd or troublesome that they surpassed the point of mockery.